- Installation and setup

 Next, you can specify where to store configuration settings - in file or in registry.
 If the file or registry profile does not exist, it will be created.
 Instances of goScreen that manage different monitors and run at the same time must use different profiles.

 Please be especially careful when configuring Startup shortcuts.
 These start automatically on Windows startup.
 Even though nothing bad will happen in any case, it might be tricky to understand what is wrong with goScreen.

 The purpose of de-installation is to remove goScreen files from computer and to clean up registry.
 Unlike many other programs, goScreen, when uninstalled, leaves no traces in the registry.
 It means that all configuration information will be erased (this is optional though).
 That is, if you plan to re-install it later - you will have to configure it again.
 In this case, maybe it is worth to consider saving configuration information into a file.

 Close goScreen if it is running.
-On Start - Settings - System menu, choose Apps and Features.
+On Start - Settings - Apps menu, choose Apps and Features.
 Then select Andrew Guryanov's goScreen item and press Uninstall button.
 When setup program starts - choose Uninstall and follow the instructions.

 IMPORTANT NOTE: In case you stop using registered copy of goScreen (at all, or on a given computer), you must uninstall it.
 It is not a problem, if you have never installed it before.
 Just find gsSetup.exe, run it and perform the Uninstall.

 To create portable installation of goScreen:

 When specifying destination directory, check Create portable installation checkbox.

 Note, it is impossible to convert existing non-portable installation into portable one, or the other way around.
 This is because gsSetup.exe cannot convert existing configuration settings from one type into another.
 Still, it is possible to upgrade existing portable installation, or create portable installation in addition to exisiting non-portable one - the latter one will not be affected.